 When the settlement of a monetary item receivable from or payable to a foreign operation is neither planed nor likely to occur in the foreseeable future, exchange differences arising from such monetary items are considered to form part of a net investment in the foreign operation and are recognized in other comprehensive income.

-(d) Classification of current and non-current assets and liabilities to settle a liability for at least twelve months after the reporting period.
+(4) Classification of current and non-current assets and liabilities

 An asset is classified as current under one of the following criteria, and all other assets are classified as non-current.